 Well, first of all I didn’t ask ‘Who created the world?’!

-Just to set the things straight I don’t need a god to be at ease about how we came into existence but since I don’t know everything I cannot rule out the possibility that somewhere, somehow, somebody started the whole process that set the things in motion nor can I be certain that there is no ‘higher force/authority’ that knows/controls everything.
-I believe the existence of this ‘higher instance’ to be futile and hence highly improbable but I cannot rule out its very existence.
+On the other hand, I don’t know everything so I cannot rule out the possibility that somewhere, somehow, somebody started the whole process that had set the things in motion nor can I be absolutely certain that there is no ‘higher force/authority’ that operates the ‘control room’.
+I do not see a plausible role for such a ‘higher instance’ but I cannot rule out its very existence.

 (The main reason for why I don’t think it exists is that the moment I accept its existence a question pops up: “how did this ‘higher instance’ came into existence, what made it possible?” and this would bring me back to square one.
 But I repeat myself, I cannot rule out such a possibility, especially so if I consider the ‘chicken and egg’ conundrum: ‘What if the creator god and its very creation evolved simultaneously and symbiotically?’)